ting2025/ting2025.github.io/_pages/about.md

   - /about.html
 ---

-> Stand on the shoulder of giants, to explore teh boundary of science.
+> Stand on the shoulder of giants, to explore the boundary of science.

 About me
 ======